-Keywords : Mean-variance hedging, BSDE, Filtering, Queueing, Jackson's network, Poisson random measure
+Keywords : Insurance, Mean-variance hedging, BSDE, Filtering, Queueing, Jackson's network, random measure

-^{}All the contents expressed in this research are solely those of the authors and do not represent any views or opinions of any institutions.
+^{}Forthcoming in Quantitative Finance.
+All the contents expressed in this research are solely those of the authors and do not represent any views or opinions of any institutions.
 The authors are not responsible or liable in any manner for any losses and/or damages caused by the use of any contents in this research.

-$^{^{\}dagger}\mathrm{Graduate}$ School of Economics, The University of Tokyo. e-mail: mfujii@e.u-tokyo.ac.jp
+[†]Graduate School of Economics, The University of Tokyo. e-mail: mfujii@e.u-tokyo.ac.jp